-My most recently completed book, now in pre-publication, is the novel, Migrations of Love.
+My most recently completed book, publication date October 2020, is the novel Andal’s Garland.
 Intertwined are the stories of two women – Andal, in eighth century India, and Saisha, a contemporary Australian.
 Saisha discovers Andal’s songs and is convinced they hold the key to her fractured sexuality and understanding of love.
 Andal’s adoration of the Divine is her touchstone for exploring love’s transformative power.

 Andal is a singular and somewhat mythic figure in South Indian literature.
 She was the only female among Tamil Nadu’s twelve medieval saint poets, the Alwars.
 And the only Alwar elevated to the divine.
 Today she is revered as goddess.
 Andal’s two poems – the thirty verses of her Tiruppavai and one hundred and forty three verses of the Nachiyaar Thirumozhi – describe her journey from humble devotee to mystical bride.
 They also provide rich insight into a golden age of South Indian temple culture.
 Lyrical, at times deceptively simple, her songs are, above all, profound.

 There is a call throughout the world to restore women to their natural place within religious ceremony.
-It is my hope Migrations of Love can play a small part in the growing appreciation of the feminine in cosmology.
+It is my hope Andal’s Garland can play a small part in the growing appreciation of the feminine in cosmology.

-If you would like to be notified when Migrations of Love is in print and available for purchase, send an email via the Contact form.
+If you would like to be notified when Andal’s Garland is in print and available for purchase, send an email via the Contact form and I will include you on the book’s mailing list.
 You can read a few excepts from the book on the Selected Writing page.